PITCH TO AWC ONLINE

 Revisit: We are excited to begin publishing online more timely reviews than our bi-monthly paper allows.
 We are interested in visual art shows and events, performances, commercial literature and film, sound art and happenings.

-Reconsidered: This format is an alternative model for art criticism that is not focused on "rating" an exhibition or institution but rather focuses on a more holisitic approach on the typologies of the art exhibited and how it relates to the ecosystem in which it is embedded.
-This Revision takes in to account that work of art, or criticism, are never the product of a single person but a collective process, built upon a foundation of certain social dynamics and preconditions.
+Reconsider: This format is an alternative model for art criticism that is not focused on "rating" an exhibition or institution but rather focuses on a more holistic approach on the typologies of the art exhibited and how it relates to the ecosystem in which it is embedded.
+This reconsiderationRevision takes into account that works of art, or criticism, are never the product of a single person but a collective process, built upon a foundation of certain social dynamics and preconditions.

-Letters of Workers and Notes on Cities: We have two new sections available online; Letters from Workers and Notes on Cities which allow for the writer to take a more personal approach to the current event taking place.
-Please refer to our previous posts for this type of piece but basically it is a diary style work capturing the mise-en-scene that is missing from cursory news reporting or a traditional review format.
+Letters of Workers and Notes on Cities: We have two sections available online; Letters from Workers and Notes on Cities which allow for the writer to take a more personal approach to the current event taking place.Generally it is a diary style work capturing the mise-en-scene that is missing from cursory news reporting or a traditional review format.
 This piece is also accompanied by visual evidence in the form of your photos, screenshots, posters or youtube playlists.
 These pieces must be pitched at least a month in advance and will rely on your submitted writing samples.

-Letters from Workers: This format should focus on a particular industry or job from the inside, and form connections with broader labour movements or philosophies.
+Letters of Workers: This format should focus on a particular industry or job from the inside, and form connections with broader labour movements or philosophies.
 How does your work make you feel?
 Will your job exist in 50 years?
 What does your commute look like?
-Are your co-workers down to unionize or are they just trying to go for business lunch?
+Are your co-workers down to unionize or are they just trying to go for a business lunch?

 Notes on Cities: This takes after the format of other online art publications who do a diary segment.
 Please take our readers into your urban space, populated by characters and connected ever more by infinite facebook events and public transit lines.
 This is a chance to promote smaller scenes and cities as well as new formations in the quickly gentrifying magnates.
 What does Art in this city look like?
 Where do people gather?
 What do you want to eat?
 Who are you going to meet?

-Opinion piece: You’ve probably noticed that AWC is opinionated.
+Opinion piece: You’ve probably noticed that AWC is strongly opinionated.
 Our writers ever-more so.
 But it’s important to make sure those opinions are well-researched and argued.
-Don't feel constricted to the classic op-ed format but do not copy and paste your reddit rant into a word document and send it through.
+Don't feel constricted to the classic op-ed format but do not copy and paste your Reddit rant into a word document and send it through.

-Miscellaneous: We are especially excited about the fore-mentioned categories but don’t hesitate to try something else.
+Miscellaneous: We are especially excited about the aforementioned categories but don’t hesitate to try something else.
 We love a well researched essay, a funny piece, and are interested in displaying different formats (Comics?
 Videos?
 Photo Essay?).
 AWC online is an opportunity to expand the expression of workers inside and outside the arts.
 Dream big with us!